-I recently received a few questions about the effects of running Internet history sanitation tools such as CCleaner, when examining a computer looking for internet related artifacts.
+A few questions recently came in about the effects of running Internet history sanitation tools such as CCleaner, when examining a computer looking for internet related artifacts.
 CCleaner is a product from a company identified as Piriform (www.piriform.com), and a version is freely available online and commonly used to ‘sanitize’ user activity.
 From the online documentation, CCleaner is said to protect privacy by cleaning out Internet browsing history and temporary internet files.

-I have personally run into CCleaner on several cases when examining digital evidence and found it to have a varying degree of effectiveness, depending on exactly the types of artifacts you are trying to find/recover after its use.
+Running CCleaner on cases when examining digital evidence can have a varying degree of effectiveness, depending on exactly the types of artifacts you are trying to find/recover after its use.
 CCleaner has the ability to clean and remove information from several different locations, including the registry, the recycle bin and even wipe the disk.
-For this article, I am focusing on its effectiveness against the ability to recover Internet related history after CCleaner has been run.
+For this article, the focus will be on its effectiveness against the ability to recover Internet-related history after CCleaner has been run.

-I then installed CCleaner on the test machine, just as a suspect would, accepting the default installation options.
+CCleaner was then installed on the test machine, just as a suspect would, accepting the default installation options.
 From the CCleaner interface, the following options were enabled by default.

-I then ran CCleaner and received confirmation that it cleaned several locations related to Internet hisotry.
+CCleaner was then run and received confirmation that it cleaned several locations related to Internet history.

-After running CCleaner, I then rebooted the test machine and reran Internet Evidence Finder (IEF) using the same default options and was still able to find almost all the artifacts that had been identified before running CCleaner.
+After running CCleaner, the test machine was rebooted and Internet Evidence Finder (IEF) was rerun using the same default options and almost all the artifacts that had been identified before running CCleaner had been found.
 In fact, some of the artifacts in some categories went up, likely caused by artifacts existing in memory before the reboot and then when the computer was shut down and rebooted, those artifacts were flushed to disk (pagefile).

 As many are aware, Internet artifacts are commonly found in memory (which I did not examine in this example), and ultimately end up on disk in the form of the pagefile or hibernation file.
 Many tools such as CCleaner, have minimal effect on these files and therefore many of the commonly sought after artifacts can still be found.